-This guide is intended for parents and students who are attending Maillard Middle School.
+This guide is intended for students who are attending Maple Creek Middle School and their parents/guardians.
 We invite families to send a device to school each day to be used in learning activities.
-Our BYOD Guide refers to the practice of "Bring Your Own Device," which is technology that is parent-owned but used by students at school for learning.
+Our BYOD Guide refers to the practice "Bring Your Own Device," which is technology that is family-owned but used by students at school for learning.

 There are also a limited number of school-owned devices that can be signed out for students who are in need.
-Please contact the office for an application.
+Please respond to the surveys sent out to families to help with this process.